Martinez's clutch hit secures top wild card for Diamondbacks

 Chris Herrmann homered for the Diamondbacks

-The Diamondbacks learned they had clinched a postseason spot halfway through the fourth inning with an announcement on the big message board that was followed by a roar from the crowd.
-In the Arizona dugout, there were hugs and high-fives, and players even came out briefly to cheer the fans.
+The Diamondbacks learned they had clinched a postseason spot halfway through the fourth inning with an announcement on the big message board.

 It's the sixth time Arizona has advanced to the postseason in its 20-year history.
 The other years were 1999, 2001 (World Series champions), 2002, 2007 and 2011.